 For the design phase of the project, we consulted with a geotechnical engineer and provided erosion control design, roadway plans, final construction documents with complete specifications, and a cost estimate.
 We developed final hydraulic modeling and documentation for submittal and approval by Franklin County Floodplain Management.

-We managed the bidding of the project and are currently managing construction administration, providing construction observation, final inspection, and close-out documentation.
+We managed the bidding of the project and are managed the construction administration.
+We provided construction observation, final inspection, and close-out documentation services. Ω

 Relevant Image